yilerat19/yilerat19.github.io/_pages/cv.md

 Leadership
 ======
+* Member, AGU OSPA Advisory Committee, 2021
+  * Guided and led the plan of 2021 AGU Outstanding Student Presentation Award (OSPA) competition with ~10 senior and early-career scientists all over the world.
 * Student Representative, NSF GEM Program [Jul.
 2019 - Present]
   * Elected as the student representative, whose responsibilities include: organizing the “student day" (1 day student led workshop within the main GEM workshop) lectures and tutorials, selection of student tutorial speakers, and presentation competitions during the GEM workshop.
 In addition, the GEM Student Representative is granted a seat and voting privileges in the GEM Steering Committee.
   * [the Student Representative of the NSF Geospace Environment Modeling Program](https://ece.illinois.edu/newsroom/news/17359)